fgRuslan/easyAnim/README.md

 Or  you  can  download  an  archive.

 ## How  to  use  the  library
-You  should  write  this  code  to  load  jQuery  and  jQueryUI,which  is  used  by  easyanim.
+You  should  write  this  code  to  load  jQuery  and  jQueryUI,which  are  used  by  easyanim.

 ```html
 <link href="jquery-ui.css"